SJSU272LabS17/Project-Team-3/README.md

 # Getting Started :

-1. Edit the image path with your path in camserver.js: /Users/mulumoodi/Downloads/dl.png
+1. Edit the image path with your path in camserver.js: /Users/<username>/Downloads/dl.png

-2. Run automate.sh
+2. Run automate.sh - this is for launching image recognition via webcam.

 3. To add module 'watson-developer-cloud' :
 ```